English

 0x01

-6 1 State See the following table
+6 1 State See the following table.

-7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+7 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-Return value of state:
+Return value

-0x00: Password verification passed
+0x00: Password verification succeeded.

-0x01: Password verification failed
+0x01: Password verification failed.

-55 AA 00 E6 00 01 01 E7 (Password verification failed)
+55 AA 00 E6 00 01 01 E7, indicating password verification failed.

-55 AA 00 E6 00 01 00 E6 (Password verification passed)
+55 AA 00 E6 00 01 00 E6, indicating password verified.

-The MCU sends the following command:
+The MCU sends the following data.

 0